 In August of 2002, friends, including CVM classmates, and family members established the scholarship in memory of Dr. Michael.
-Dr. Lee was passed away on August 5, 2002 in a tragic vehicle accident.
-He was a veterinarian and a very involved in many MS associations.
-Scholarship recipients must be full-time students who demonstrate acceptable academic achievement and show promise for an outstanding career in Veterinary Medicine.
+Dr. Lee was passed away on August 5, 2002, in a tragic vehicle accident.
+He was a veterinarian and very involved in many Mississippi associations.
+Scholarship recipients must be full-time students who demonstrate acceptable academic achievement and show promise for an outstanding career in veterinary medicine.
 First priority is given to qualified students who reside in the counties of Pearl River, Hancock, Harrison or Stone in Mississippi.

 Lehman Food Animal Scholarship Endowment

-Dr. Fred and Paula Lehman established the Lehman Food Animal Scholarship Endowment at Mississippi State University in the College of Veterinary Medicine for a student in good standing in their second or third year of study.
+Dr. Fred and Paula Lehman established the Lehman Food Animal Scholarship Endowment at Mississippi State University in the College of Veterinary Medicine for a student in good standing in his or her second or third year of study.

 The Dr. Betsy Lipscomb Scholarship in Veterinary Medicine